lark-framework/framework/README.md

 #### Route Group Loading

-Route groups can be defined in files which are loaded during routing (lazy load routes).
+Route groups can be defined in *route files* which are loaded during routing (lazy load routes).

 ```php
 // bootstrap routes directory